indrayan-mads/mads699/README.md

 `gmm_cluster`, `gmm_max_prob`, and `gmm_prob_0..n` for soft membership, where a low max probability flags an occupation between archetypes; `ward_cluster`; `dbscan_cluster` and `dbscan_noise`; `pca1` and `pca2` for plotting; and `feat_*`, the exact standardized inputs to the models, kept for reproducibility.
-Employment figures are in thousands throughout.
+Employment figures are represent per thousands throughout the datasets and methodologies.

 ---